AlikhanIT/test-tor/README.md

     ERROR: "/audiobooks/DraculaStoker_64kb_librivox.m4b" already exists.
 Skipping.

-If instead a directory in your `-destination` path doesn't exist, you you will get a warning the download will default to your current directory
+If instead a directory in your `-destination` path doesn't exist, you you will get a warning and the download will default to your current directory instead:
-instead:

     $ tor-dl -destination "/audiobooks/" "https://archive.org/download/dracula_librivox/DraculaStoker_64kb_librivox.m4b"
     WARNING: Unable to find destination "/audiobooks/".
 Trying current directory instead.